Apfirebolt/Mern-project-locator-with-google-maps/README.md

 - Might integrate geo-coder API which would automatically detect the name of the location clicked on the Google maps.

+### Update 6/3/2022

+- Google Authentication added to the project on experimental basis.
+Meaning, you can test Google login functionality, but the back-end of the application is still not configured to serve APIs using Google ID and username

+- Following steps were take to implement Google Auth in this app.

+* "React-google-login" 3rd party package is being used.
+This would be used to display "Login with Google" button.

+* Go to Google console developer and create a new application

+* Choose this app and go to OAuth Consent Screen, give a unique name to the app for Google to uniquely identify your application.

+* Go to create credentials --> OAuth Client ID, fill in Authorized Origin and Authorized Redirect Url fields.

+* Paste this Client ID in this app as a prop passed to "React-Google-Login" component.

 ## Project Screenshots

 Screenshots would be added as development is in progress.
 Below is the attached screenshot of the sign-up page.